John Greenewald Jr.: Early life

-Greenwald grew up in the San Fernando Valley in California as a child and lived in Northridge, California.
+Greenewald grew up in the San Fernando Valley in California as a child and lived in Northridge, California.
 His father was a United States Marine and his grandfather served in the United States Navy.
 Greenewald attended Alemany High School in Mission Hills, Los Angeles.
 He was 15 years old in 1996 when began the Black Vault project.
 Greenewald later filed FOIA reports to obtain information on his ancestors who served in government.
 Greenewald's parents were supportive of his research.

 Career

 The Black Vault

 Greenewald operates the document archive site The Black Vault, a website which retrieves and archives documents obtained using the Freedom of Information Act.
-The The Independent described The Black Vault as "a US government transparency site."
+The Independent described The Black Vault as "a US government transparency site."
 The Washington Post identified Greenewalds works as a "massive civilian repository of government documents mostly obtained by Freedom of Information Act requests."
 By 2015, Greenewald had filed over 5,000 FOIA requests.

 He credits his interests in FOIA and UFOs to early experiences on America Online (AOL).
 While online in the early Internet, he found the Computer UFO Network (CUFON) and read about a reported UFO incident involving Iran in 1976.
 Greenewald filed a FOIA for the same documents he read online over AOL, and to his surprise received the exact same document two weeks later from the Defense Intelligence Agency (DIA).
 As a result, Greenewald began filing more FOIA requests, and began building a collection of his findings.
 One of Greenewald's first FOIA requests as a child was for MKUltra documents.
 In his early days, Greenewald due to technical limitations was forced to hand-type all his retrieved documents onto Internet pages.
 In 1999, Greenewald told the Los Angeles Daily News that he'd yet to personally see anything "unusual" in the sky, and that it's "fun to think the CIA is working for me."